sematext/docs/docs/synthetics/browser-monitor.md

 ## Screenshots

 The browser monitor script allows the collection of page screenshots at any point during the execution.
 This can be collected using [page.screenshot()](https://github.com/puppeteer/puppeteer/blob/master/docs/api.md#pagescreenshotoptions) Puppeteer API.
 The resolution of a screenshot corresponds to the selected `Device type` (`Desktop` defaults to `1920x1080`).
 JPEG and PNG image types are supported.
-The number of screenshots per run is limited to three for the Pro plan, and to one for the Pay-As-You-Go and Standard plans.
+The number of screenshots per run varies depending on [the plan](https://sematext.com/pricing/#synthetics) you're using.
 On failure of the script due to errors like navigation timeout, assertion failed, etc., a screenshot `error.png` will be collected for analysis.

 ## Console Errors